Oubapo

-Oubapo ([ubapo], short for Ouvroir de bande dessinée potentielle; roughly translated: "workshop of potential comic book art") is a comics movement which believes in the use of formal constraints to push the boundaries of the medium.
-OuBaPo is styled after the French literary movement Oulipo (Ouvroir de Littérature Potentielle), founded by Raymond Queneau and Georges Perec.
+Oubapo ([ubapo], short for Ouvroir de bande dessinée potentielle; roughly translated as "workshop of potential comic book art") is a comics movement which believes in the use of formal constraints to push the boundaries of the medium.
+OuBaPo is styled after the French literary movement Oulipo (Ouvroir de Littérature Potentielle), founded by Raymond Queneau and François Le Lionnais.
 Oubapo was founded in November 1992 in the Ou-X-Po and announced in L'Association's French comics edition.

 Meaning of the name

 The term "ouvroir," originally used in conjunction with works of charity, was reused by Queneau for a blend of "ouvroir" and "œuvre" ("work") and roughly corresponds to the English "workshop."
 The term "potential" is used in the sense of that which is possible, or realisable if one follows certain rules.
 Thus, "OuBaPo" can be roughly translated as "Potential Comics Workshop."